Skip to Content

 Extensions

-Since C++ is the more mature programming language, it has more frameworks and libraries than Rust.
+Since C++ is more mature, it has more frameworks and libraries than Rust.
 On the other hand, compared to C++, Rust has a small standard codebase library and few options to extend its capabilities.
-However, it is important to note that Rust is still evolving, and new tools and frameworks are being developed for the programming language to improve its extensibility.

 Support and Community